(This sample trip was an actual Wine Tour in April 2022)

 The trip is subject to a minimum of 10 people booking, maximum 15 people

-For your information, if Cresta World Travel book your flights, your wine tour package will be ATOL protected.
+For your information, if our patner travel agent book your flights, your wine tour package will be ATOL protected.

 The itinerary is subject to change due to Covid -19 limitations and restrictions where applicable.
 Your safety is our top priority and we will comply with current Covid-19 regulations applicable in France at the time of the trip.